[German: Der Vienna Pass – zahlt er sich aus?]

 Consider the Vienna Pass if you want to avoid paying entrance tickets, since that’s the main focus and where you save most.

-If you’re a more general visitor browsing the sights, then you might prefer the cheaper Vienna City Card: it’s a network travel card with discounts for selected entrance tickets, shops, restaurants etc.
+If you’re a more general visitor browsing the sights, then you might prefer the cheaper Vienna City Card or Vienna Welcome Card: both are network travel cards with discounts for selected entrance tickets, attractions etc.

 Two and three-day passes